Lakshadweep: Economy

 The economy is dependent on agriculture, fishery, and tourism.
 As of 2013, there were 72 registered micro and small industries majorly involved in the public sector, and the manufacture of food products and furniture.
-With a minimal arable land of 2.58 hectares, the major agriculture produce is coconuts.
-The major exports from Lakshadweep are coconut products including coconut fibre (coir) and fishes.
+With a minimal arable land of 2.58 hectares, the only major agriculture produce is coconuts.
+While rice and other crops were cultivated earlier in low-lying water logged lands called "thottams", it was discontinued due to ecological limitations.
+The major exports are coconut products such as coir and fishes.
 The government runs five coir factories, five production demonstration centers, and seven curling units that produce coir fiber, yarn and mats.